Are you wondering, “Is Buenos Aires safe?”

 Pickpocketing, scams, and muggings are a rampant problem throughout the city, and they’re things you’re going to want to take precautions against, whilst getting to know the tourist attractions in Buenos Aires.

-You want to make sure your money is secure.
+In other words, you want to make sure your money is secure.

 Medium Risk Events